adikamunyao/dataClan/README.md

-## PenPal: providing a solution for digitizing and securely storing handwritten notes
+## PenPal: Providing a solution for digitizing and securely storing handwritten notes

 There is a need for a solution to digitize and securely preserve handwritten notes while retaining data input accuracy.
 As remote work and online learning become more common, there is an increasing demand for a system that can effectively transform handwritten notes into a searchable, storable, and shareable digital version.
 The manual process of digitizing handwritten notes.
 However, this process can be time-consuming and error-prone when done manually.